PhantomGamers/EnableNewSteamFriendsSkin/README.md

 # Instructions
 Simply extract the exe anywhere and run it, it will automatically find and modify your cached friends.css file so that it is ready for skinning.
-Put your custom css in your Steam folder's clientui subfolder under the file name "friends.css.custom" When Valve updates the friends.css file you will need to rerun this program to reenable your skin.
+Put your custom css in your Steam folder's clientui subfolder under the file name "friends.custom.css" When Valve updates the friends.css file you will need to rerun this program to reenable your skin.

 # Todo/Bugs